 The chosen system required a comprehensive electromechanical robotic system.
-Design Concepts utilized our skills in electrical, mechanical, human factors and software engineering to develop the robotics.
+Delve utilized our skills in electrical, mechanical, human factors and software engineering to develop the robotics.
 Throughout the design process, the team used computer analyses, subsystem breadboards and proof-of-principle prototypes to verify performance and mitigate risk.

 Once the direction was firmly established Standard Imaging’s engineering staff refined the design into what is now the DoseView 3D 3-Axis Water Phantom System.